choksheak/hello-nwjs/README.md

 If you already have a website written in HTML/CSS/JS, it should be very easy to convert your website into a standalone desktop app!

+## Memory Usage

+About 68.0 MB on my MacBook Pro.

 ## Quick Start

 **Pre-requisites:**